smartcontractkit/documentation/docs/Using Any API/array-response.md

 1. Open the [contract in Remix](https://remix.ethereum.org/#url=https://docs.chain.link/samples/APIRequests/FetchFromArray.sol).

 1. Compile and deploy the contract using the Injected Web3 environment.
-The contract includes all the configuration variables for _Kovan_ testnet , make sure you are connected to _Kovan_.
-Note that in the _constructor_ , we setup:
+The contract includes all the configuration variables for the _Kovan_ testnet.
+Make sure your wallet is set to use _Kovan_.
+The _constructor_ sets the following parameters:

    - The Chainlink Token address for _Kovan_ by calling [`setChainlinkToken`](/docs/chainlink-framework/#setchainlinktoken) function.
    - The Oracle contract address for _Kovan_ by calling [`setChainlinkOracle`](/docs/chainlink-framework/#setchainlinkoracle) function.